canonical/cloud-init/doc/rtd/development/style_docs.rst

 Try to be concise and to the point in your writing.
 It is acceptable to link to official documentation elsewhere rather than repeating content.
-It's also good practice not to assume that your reader has the same level of knowledge contextual links to help the reader is encouraged.
+It's also good practice not to assume that your reader has the same level of knowledge as you, so if you're covering a new or complicated topic, then providing contextual links to help the reader is encouraged.

 Feel free to include a "Further reading" section at the end of a page if you